DCC-EX/EX-SensorCAM/README.md

 https://www.amazon.com/gp/product/B08XLWLGG6/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1

 ### Wiring
-The additioinal wiring mades in the system were.
+The additioinal wirings made in the system were.
 DC input from 3.7V battery
 An external LED connection.
 The LED works as a headlight of the car.